IM-14 February 2, 2022; IM-50 May 15, 2020; IM-40 May 28, 2008; IM-142 December 2, 2005

 Once it is determined that an overpayment exists, a claim is established in CARS listing the responsible household members.

-CARS generates a demand letter (see 1142.045.00 Demand Letters) to the household the day the claim is established.
+CARS generates a demand letter to the household the day the claim is established. (see 1142.045.00 Demand Letters)

 The household is given the opportunity to request a hearing (see 1142.050.00 Claims Hearings) and choose a repayment agreement (see 1142.055.10 Repayment Agreement).

 Claims in which an intentional program violation is suspected are referred to the Welfare Investigation Unit (WIU) for investigation as SPVs.
 WIU may accept the claim for investigation or follow the current handoff process in place to pursue an Administrative Disqualification Hearing (ADH).
-FSD staff will not refer claims known to be AE or IHE to WIU for investigation of fraud.

 All AE and IHE claims will be considered for compromise when contacted by the household.
 If a hearing is not requested, 30 days after the claim is established, SNAP benefits of any person responsible for the claim may be reduced to repay the claim, unless the debtor has made a repayment agreement and is making agreed payments.